roydegeest/rakwireless-docs/docs/Product-Categories/WisHat/RAK8213-Pi-HAT/Overview/README.md

         href: /deployment-guide/
 ---

-# RAK2287 WisHat™ Pi HAT
+# RAK8213 Pi HAT

 <rk-img
   :src="`${$frontmatter.static_root}/rak8213-pi-hat.png`"
   width="75%"
-  caption="RAK2287 Pi Hat"
+  caption="RAK8213 Pi Hat"
 />

 ## Product Background

-**RAK2287 WisHat™ Pi HAT** is designed to work in conjunction with the **RAK8213 NB-IoT module**.
+**RAK8213 Pi HAT** is designed to work in conjunction with the **RAK8213 NB-IoT module**.
 It works as a converter for the RAK8213 mPCIe module to the **40-pin header connector** on the Raspberry Pi.
 Thus, the RAK8213 HAT allows one to easily add NB-IoT functionality to any Raspberry Pi.

 <rk-btn
   src="/Product-Categories/WisHat/RAK8213-Pi-HAT/Datasheet/"
-  label="Get Started with RAK2287 WisHat™ Pi HAT"
+  label="Get Started with RAK8213 Pi HAT"
 />

 <rk-quick-links :params="$page.frontmatter.params.qlinks1" />